stacey0331/personal-website/README.md

 ## Support

-If you need help accessing the website through the url or locally, please don't hestitate to contact [staceyleetsaihsun@gmail.com](mailto:staceyleetsaihsun@gmail.com).
+If you need help accessing the website, or see something not working, please don't hestitate to contact [staceyleetsaihsun@gmail.com](mailto:staceyleetsaihsun@gmail.com).

 ## Project status